Uruguay Round Agreement

 - C) In the U.S., if the application is a continuation, divisional, or claims priority to a foreign pending application, the patent term will end twenty years from the date on which the earliest application referred to was filed.

 Patents can lapse if required maintenance fees are not paid.
 Many countries require the payment of annuities annually, or maintenance payments at other intervals.
-Sometimes assignees knowingly or unintentionally fail to make such payments, so a patent that would otherwise be predicted to have a longer term may not actually be in force.
+Sometimes assignee knowingly or unintentionally fail to make such payments, so a patent that would otherwise be predicted to have a longer term may not actually be in force.

 Some countries offer various kinds of adjustments to patent terms.